damzy-ship/unistoresearch/README.md

 # UniStore - University Marketplace

 UniStore is a comprehensive marketplace platform that connects university students with local vendors and suppliers.
-The platform uses AI-powered matching to help students find products and services from verified merchants within their university ecosystem.
+The platform uses AI-powered matching to help students find products and services from verified merchants within their university ecosystem..

 ## 🌟 Recent Updates